TiylerGratz/portfolio/Projects.md

 # Dungeon Party
 ![Dungeon Party Logo](assets/deungnPartyLogo.png)
-## An online multiplayer game.
+## Description: An online multiplayer game.
 ### Contribution: Programmed the majority of the overworld and drew all the art

 # Mind On Break
 ![Dungeon Party Logo](assets/titleImage.png)
-## A game focusing on the impacts of maladaptive day dreaming.
+## Description: A game focused on the impacts of maladaptive day dreaming.

 # Ghost of the Mountain
 ![Dungeon Party Logo](assets/inAir.png)
-## A game focusing on the impacts of maladaptive day dreaming.
+## Description: A game intended to inform users on the current state of the snow leopard population.